mrward/mrward.github.com/source/_posts/2017-02-19-PowerShellSupportInXamarinStudio.markdown

 {% img /images/blog/PowerShellSupportInXamarinStudio/WatchWindow.png 'Watch window' 'Watch window' %}

-Please note that entering a PowerShell command with missing parameters will cause the debugger to hang.
-The PowerShell file will need to be closed and re-opened before the debugger works again.
+Please note that entering a PowerShell command with missing parameters will cause the debugger to stop working.
+The PowerShell file will need to be closed and re-opened before the debugger will work again.

 ## Immediate Window